merhawi212/Minishell/README.md

 ### External Commands

-You can also execute external commands by entering their names and argument if needed at the shell prompt.
+You can also run external commands by entering their names and arguments at the shell prompt.

 ### Pipes and Redirection